-As at 31 December 2020, the Group recognised inventory of \$58,098,000 which primarily consisted of the Point Grey Development Project of \$35,000,000 and the Enfield Project of \$20,925,000 as disclosed in note 10.
+As at 31 December 2021, the Group recognised inventory of \$58,928,000 which primarily consisted of the Point Grey Development Project of \$35,038,000 and the Enfield Project of \$22,540,000 as disclosed in note 10.
 The Group classifies property held for development and resale as inventories which are measured at the lower of cost and net realisable value ('NRV').

-The COVID-19 pandemic has resulted in economic uncertainty and a reduction in market transaction evidence.
-Management has addressed the higher risk through
+The COVID-19 pandemic has resulted in economic uncertainty, including increased construction costs and a reduction in